deep-woods/2022-Docker/Docker with KodeKloud/03 Docker Image.md

 ### History!

-`history`: build `Dockerfile` from the history of your hands-on building process.
+`history`: build 🐳`Dockerfile` from the history of your hands-on building process.

     VM Ubuntu 20.04